 If you’ve ever started a job, you’ve filled out a Form W-4.
-Form W-4 is the federal tax form filled out by filers to allot tax withholding.
+Form W-4 is the federal tax form employees fill out to allot tax withholding.
+Basically, this form tells your employer how much to withhold from your paychecks.

 The form ensures that your employer withholds the correct amount in federal tax.
-Unless you’re exempt from withholding (if your income is less than $950, only $300 of which is unearned income from dividends and interest) you’ll need to fill out a W-4 with each new employer.
+Unless you’re exempt from withholding – if your income is less than $1,050, only $350 of which is unearned income from dividends and interest – you’ll need to fill out a W-4 with each new employer.

 For those who are not exempt, Form W-4 will take you through a Personal Allowances Worksheet to determine how many allowances you may claim.
-You are allowed to claim one allowance for a variety of qualifications.
+You’re allowed to claim one possible allowance for each of the following situations:

 - For yourself if no one can claim you as a dependent.